kamilion/customizer/README.md

 The graphical frontend: `sudo customizer-gui`

-After customizing your LiveCD run `sudo customizer -e`.
+After customizing your LiveCD run `sudo customizer -r`.
 The new ISO file will be placed in `/home`.

 ### AUTHORS